 Girls’ day out

-What a year it's been!
-What with juggling home working, home schooling and home life admin, we're all in need of some time out.
-So, we've rounded up 10 treats with an emphasis on indulgence and relaxation.
+What a year!
+What with juggling home working, home schooling and life admin, we're all in need of some time out.
+So here are 10 treats with an emphasis on indulgence and relaxation.

 For the ultimate in indulgence, book a day at The Coach House Spa at Beaverbrook.
 Their Wild Wellness: Embrace the Day spa package includes a 90-minute bioenergy woodland walk and a 60-minute immunity boosting breath session, plus a light picnic lunch and full use of the spa facilities (the thermal, though, are currently closed).